Georgette-Lumbe/test_me/README.md

 ### HOME PAGE

-1. Header Logo & Navigation Bar
+1. Header

-    * The header contains a conventionally placed logo at the top left of the page (redirects the user to the home page in one click)
+    * The header contains a conventionally placed logo at the top left of the page (redirects the user to the home page in one click).

-    * The header is fixed so the user can see it if he goes to the bottom of the page.
+    * At the top right, there is a label for switching the mode of the site.

 <img src="" width="100%" height="25%">

 2. Landing Page

-    * The landing page includes a colour green #69995D as a background with a info box overlaid
+    * The landing page includes a colour white or black as a background with a info box overlaid.

 <img src="" width="100%" height="50%">